China policy: Germany outlines new 'not naive' approach – DW – 07/13/2023

 Tensions within coalition

-There are disagreements inside the governing coalition in Berlin over the approach to China.
+There are disagreements inside the three-party governing coalition in Berlin over the approach toward China.

 The three parties agreed in their 2021 coalition contract that a strategy was necessary in order "to be able to realize our values and interests in the systemic rivalry with China."

-Bearbock's Green Party advocates a tougher course towards Beijing than Chancellor Olaf Scholz's Social Democrats.
+Bearbock's Green Party advocates a tougher course toward Beijing than Chancellor Olaf Scholz's Social Democrats.

 The discord was most recently on display after Scholz pushed through the sale of a partial stake in a container terminal at the port of Hamburg to a Chinese state-owned company, despite objections from the Greens.